In a Nutshell:

 Osaki Soho massage chair with beige PU upholstery and exterior, and remote holder on one arm

-All of the massage options on this chair default to a 20-minute duration, but you can set your massage lengths to 5, 10, 15, 20, 25, or 30 minutes, as you prefer.
-We would love to have seen even longer massage runtimes, but it’s not the end of the world, and it’s easy enough to just start a new massage after your first one ends.
+All the massage options on this chair default to 20 minutes, but you can set your massage lengths to 5, 10, 15, 20, 25, or 30 minutes, as you prefer.
+We would love to have seen even longer massage runtimes, but it’s not the end of the world, and it’s easy enough to start a new massage after your first one ends.

-There’s nothing outright wrong with these extras, but there aren’t enough of them for our tastes.
+There’s nothing outright wrong with these extras, but there aren’t enough for our tastes.

-This model would have been helped greatly by the presence of 2-3 memory slots, and a USB port would be a natural pairing with the Bluetooth speakers.
-Overall then, we were mildly disappointed.
+2-3 memory slots would have greatly improved this model, and a USB port would have been a natural pairing with the Bluetooth speakers.
+Overall, we were mildly disappointed.

 Variants of Osaki 4D Pro Soho